 Our boundaries are from Sarcee Trail in the west to Deerfoot Trail in the east.
 It extends south to the Bow River and as for north as the City of Calgary boundary.
 To check if you live within our boundaries, go to the CMBA site for generally information or hit up the Zone Finder to check by address.
 Yes we know the Zone Finder is kind of terrible, but you can manually zoom in to check the map... we have faith in your ability to see the boundaries and sort this out.

-Can I register to play community basketball in a club outside of my community boundaries?
+Can I register to play community basketball in a Zone outside of my community boundaries?

-The process for a player wishing to play for another club is governed by CMBA rules.
+The process for a player wishing to play for another Zone is governed by CMBA rules.
 Please review article 4.6.1 below in regards to transfers.

 The only transfers that may be considered are when the zone is unable to offer a program or level suitable to the player in question.
 Playing with friends is not a reason for transfer.